 - Plan a vacation

-- Make a list of local activities to enjoy – There may or may not be a jump park and indoor rock climbing on our list.
+- Make a list of local activities to enjoy – jump parks, playgrounds, children’s museums, or indoor rock climbing

 - Sign up for volunteer opportunities